-The Bass Point Tourist Road project is nearing completion with kerb, gutter and storm water now complete.
+The Bass Point Tourist Road update is now complete.

 About the project